harshitvsaxena/Resources/RethinkDB-with-Docker/playing_with_docker.md

 $ sudo docker rmi [image ID without square brackets]
 ```

-You can get the image Id by running the command `docker images`.
+You can get the image ID by running the command `docker images`.

 Before removing the images make sure all the containers using it are closed or deleted.
 Otherwise it will throw error.